Buchu

 How It Works

-The main compounds behind buchu's health benefits are its volatile oils (pulegone, menthone, diosphenol), sulfure compounds, flavonoids (diosmin, rutin), terpenes (limonene), and mucilage.
+The main compounds behind buchu's health benefits are its volatile oils (pulegone, menthone, diosphenol), sulfur compounds, flavonoids (diosmin, rutin), terpenes (limonene), and mucilage.

-The volatile oils of buchu plant, limonene, and maercaptro-p-menthan-3-one (a sulfur derived from pulgone), are not only responsible for the characteristic minty smell and flavor of the buchu leaves, but also possess diuretic and antimicrobial properties, which are believe to help in the treatment of urinary and kidney infections, as well as with gynecological problems, such as cystitis, leukorrhea, and yeast infections, like the ones produced by Candida albicans.
+The volatile oils of the buchu plant, mainly limonene and maercaptro-p-menthan-3-one (a sulfur derived from pulegone), are not only responsible for the characteristic minty smell and flavor of the buchu leaves but also possess diuretic and antimicrobial properties.
+These are believed to help in the treatment of urinary and kidney infections, as well as gynecological problems such as cystitis, leukorrhea, and yeast infections, like the ones produced by Candida albicans.1,2

-Diosmin is a bioflavonoid that have been successfully used in pharmacological products for the treatment of pain and bleeding hemorroids, as well as inflammation in chronic venous disease.
+Diosmin is a bioflavonoid that has been successfully used in pharmacological products for the treatment of pain and bleeding hemorroids, as well as inflammation in chronic venous disease.

-Limonene, as well as being beneficial for health, is also part of the reason that the essential oil is used in the perfume industry.
-Minor sulfur-containing compounds are responsible for the characteristic blackcurrant smell and flavor.
+Limonene, aside from its health benefits, is also part of the reason that the essential oil is used in the perfume industry.
+Minor sulfur-containing compounds are responsible for buchu's characteristic peppermint-like smell and flavor.

-The combined action of mucilages and flavonoids in buchu are thought to be responsible for its antioxidant, anti-inflamatory properties, owing to its effectiveness at reducing gastric damage.
+The combined action of mucilages and flavonoids in buchu are thought to be responsible for its antioxidant, anti-inflammatory properties, contributing to its effectiveness at reducing gastric damage.

-Maize, uva ursi, and marsh mallow also possess antimicrobial and diuretic properties, whereas peony and witch hazel have anti-inflammatory benefits.
+Other herbs, like maize, uva ursi, and marsh mallow, also possess antimicrobial and diuretic properties, whereas peony and witch hazel have anti-inflammatory benefits.

 Buchu Side Effects and Cautions

 Buchu is considered mostly safe.
-However, the diosmin contained in the herb can cause nausea, stomach discomfort, and somnolesce in rare cases.
+However, the diosmin contained in the herb can cause nausea, stomach discomfort, and somnolence in rare cases.

 Buchu should be avoided by pregnant women, as it contains pulegone, a compound with strong abortifacient effects.